-- If you are taking a mixed team or all girls group away, there must be at least one woman accompanying the group. - If there is only going to be one adult accompanying you, the person must not be a relation or a partner. - At least one adult on the trip should have a current first aid certificate. - Adults should not share rooms with children.

-Ensure emergency procedures are in place to enable supervising adults to respond to any alarm raised by a child (more than one adult should respond).
+- If you are taking a mixed team or all girls group away, there must be at least one woman accompanying the group. - If there is only going to be one adult accompanying you, the person must not be a relation or a partner. - At least one adult on the trip should have a current first aid certificate. - Adults should not share rooms with children. - Ensure emergency procedures are in place to enable supervising adults to respond to any alarm raised by a child (more than one adult should respond).

-Adults attending overnight or away trips should have a police or Working with Children Check (or in Queensland be holders of a current blue card).
+Adults attending overnight or away trips should have a police or Working with Children Check.